-Try and visualise the situation for a moment: you are not well, you no longer feel yourself, you have uncontrolled outbursts of anger and emotions, excruciating migraines, brain fog, physical discomfort, mood swings, cyclical depression, and much more.
-This has been going on for a while and you just managed to connect the dots and realise that ‘MAYBE’ these symptoms are linked to your menstrual cycle.
+Try and visualise the situation for a moment: you are not well, you no longer feel yourself, have uncontrolled outbursts of anger and emotions, excruciating migraines, brain fog, physical discomfort, mood swings, cyclical depression, and much more.
+This has been going on for a while, and you just managed to connect the dots and realise that ‘MAYBE’ these symptoms are linked to your menstrual cycle.
 Basically, you’re not out of your mind!

 I bet it’s not been hard for you to put yourself in this situation…